 Essentially, these are just a collection of fables that would be popular bedtime stories in the magical community, but it’s still great for older readers to read them because they are very much like the fables and fairy tales that we have all been brought up on.
 Stories that take five minutes read and have very strong morals and messages about generosity, humbleness, and wisdom.

 In a few of the tales we can even recognise elements from our own traditional bedtime stories e.g. The Warlock’s Hairy Heart has smacks of Beauty and the Beast and the tale of Davy Jones in it.
-And the foolish King in Babbity Rabbity and her Cackling Stump is not that dissimilar to the emperor in The Emperor’s New Clothes
+And the foolish King in Babbity Rabbity and her Cackling Stump is not that dissimilar to the emperor in The Emperor’s New Clothes.

 The stories can get a little grim, not unlike the fairy tales of Hans Christian Andersen, but that’s the point of fables isn’t it; to convey a moral message and scare children into behaving.